GraphLand: Evaluating Graph Machine Learning Models on Diverse Industrial Data: GraphLand: a collection of diverse industrial graph datasets

 \monospacebold{pokec-regions}\,\, This dataset is based on the data from \citet{takac2012data}.
 It represents the online social network Pokec.
 The nodes are users, and a directed edge connects two nodes if one user has marked the other as a friend.
 The task is to predict which region a user is from (extreme multiclass classification with $183$ classes).

 \monospacebold{twitch-views}\,\, This dataset is based on the data from \citet{rozemberczki2021twitch}.
 It represents the live-streaming network Twitch.
-The nodes are users, and a directed edge connects two nodes if one user is subscribed to the other.
+The nodes are users, and an edge connects two nodes if both users follow each other.
 The task is to predict how many views a user receives in a specific period of time (regression).

 \monospacebold{tolokers-2}\,\, This is a new version of the dataset \texttt{tolokers} from \citet{platonov2023critical, tolokers} with a significantly extended set of node features.
 This dataset represents a network of tolokers (workers) from the Toloka crowdsourcing platform.
 The nodes are tolokers and an edge connects two nodes if the tolokers have worked on the same task.
 The task is fraud detection~--- to predict which tolokers have been banned in one of the projects (binary classification).